It can take a considerable amount of time and resources to create a new contract once the previous one has expired.

 3. Evaluate contract performance

-Before you decide whether to extend a contract, consider how the original contract performed.
+Before deciding whether to extend a contract, consider how the original contract has performed.

 This will give you an idea of any updates or additions that should be included in the contract extension agreement.